 Psilocybin, the Magic Mushroom Ingredient, Against Depression:

 Now, an entirely new kind of treatment is being explored by researchers at Johns Hopkins Medicine.
-Researchers there reported in 2016 that the psychedelic agent psilocybin could ease the existential despair of people who had been diagnosed with a life-threatening cancer (Journal of Psychopharmacology, Nov.
+Investigators there reported in 2016 that the psychedelic agent psilocybin could ease the existential despair of people who had been diagnosed with a life-threatening cancer (Journal of Psychopharmacology, Nov.
 30, 2016).
 More than 80 percent of the volunteers for this study reported greater life satisfaction and lower death anxiety.

 The research team has tested the magic mushroom compound psilocybin against major depression (JAMA Psychiatry, Nov.
 4, 2020).
 The volunteers for this study, who were not on other antidepressants, got two doses of psilocybin.
 They had significant reductions in the assessments of their depression five weeks and eight weeks after these sessions.